Skip to content

 Back Ache?
 Back Care Awareness Week

-It’s Back Care Awareness week, so Vytaliving is raising awareness of how common back pain is, how to avoid it and what you can do to prevent further back pain.
+It’s Back Care Awareness week, so Agility Health Solutions are raising awareness of how common back pain is, how to avoid it and what you can do to prevent further back pain.

 A Deep Dive into Menopause

-It’s world menopause day, and in aid of this Vytaliving has decided to take a deep dive into menopause – what is it, why is it called ‘the change’, how best to manage these changes and live a healthy post-menopausal life.
+It’s world menopause day, and in aid of this Agility Health Solutions have decided to take a deep dive into menopause – what is it, why is it called ‘the change’, how best to manage these changes and live a healthy post-menopausal life.

 All you need to know about Cholesterol